The Jewel That Was Ours: Plot summary

 The Historical Cities of England tour group is arriving in Oxford, staying in the best hotel in town.
 Retired Americans travel together, listening to talks by experts.
-The highlight in Oxford will be provided by tour member Laurie Stratton, who is donating the Wolvercote Tongue to the Ashmolean Museum, pursuant to her first husband's will.
+The highlight in Oxford will be provided by tour member Laura Stratton, who is donating the Wolvercote Tongue to the Ashmolean Museum, pursuant to her first husband's will.
 Dr Theodore Kemp has written a book about this piece from the time of King Alfred the Great, gold set with rubies, and the tongue fits exactly with a buckle also found in England.
 Just 45 minutes after arrival in the hotel, Mrs Stratton is found in their hotel room, dead on the floor, by her husband who had taken a short walk with Shirley Brown.
 A bit later, Eddie Stratton notices that her handbag is gone, and the Wolvercote tongue was kept in it.
 The hotel doctor determines she died of natural causes, and the police are called in to deal with the theft.

 Sergeant Lewis and Chief Inspector Morse arrive.
 Morse calls in the police pathologist, Max, for a cause of death he will trust.
 Max says it is a coronary, a heart attack, nothing suspicious.
 Lewis and Morse talk to the tour leaders and then the tourists.
 It is clear that many of them are not telling the truth about what they did in those 45 minutes, or not saying much at all.
 Sheila Williams bursts into tears, saying only, ask Dr Kemp, and Dr Kemp says he does not keep track of his time like that.
 Cedric Downes was with students.
-When John Ashendon, leader of the tour, returns from his walk about Oxford, he says he went to Magdalen College to take a look at it.
+When John Ashenden, leader of the tour, returns from his walk about Oxford, he says he went to Magdalen College to take a look at it.
 Morse later learns that college was closed to visitors as there is renovation work underway in the buildings.
 Morse thinks this theft was done by one of the tourists.
 The tourists include a few married couples, the rest on their own.
 The couples are Howard and Shirley Brown, the Strattons, and Sam and Vera Kronquist.
 Much noted is outspoken Mrs Janet Roscoe, and the quiet Phil Aldrich, who does not hear very well.